A Message from the Chair

 - Michael Cayton, our current director, joined us in 2003.
 Since then has also taken on the posts of Director of Music at St John’s Wood Church and organist at Belsize Square Synagogue.
 He has been Musical Director of the Watford Philharmonic Society since 2014.

 Our founding musical director, Peter Dodd (1930–2015) conducted the first performance of the St Matthew Passion at Watersmeet using authentic instruments – well in advance of the subsequent popular interest in early music.
-He never missed a rehearsal (and was frustrated when others did!), and never received any payment, Choir members expressing their gratitude with gifts of book tokens.
+He never missed a rehearsal (and was frustrated when others did!), and never received any payment, with Choir members expressing their gratitude with gifts of book tokens.

 The Choir celebrated its 50th Anniversary in 2018.
 To mark the occasion, our President, Patricia Parkes, commissioned Michael Cayton to compose Missa Beatae Mariae Virginis, a sacred choral work, which received its world premier at our concert in November 2017.
 The season finished with a sell-out gala performance of cinema classics, 'A Golden Night at the Movies'.

 The Choir released its first professional recording in 2017 (May).
 Prozone Music Recordings set up its studio in St Mary’s Church Hall, Rickmansworth, the previous November, when we recorded Brahms' Ein deutsches Requiem, accompanied by four hands on piano instead of an orchestra.
-The pianists were Anna Le Hair and John Byron, with soloists Emily Rowley Jones (soprano) and Benjamin Seifert (baritone).
+The pianists were Anna Le Hair (our accompanist at the time) and John Byron, with soloists Emily Rowley Jones (soprano) and Benjamin Seifert (baritone).
 The sleeve artwork 'The Long Journey' was gifted to the Choir by Neil Wax, a loyal supporter and Honorary Member of the Choir.

 In March 2014 the Will Todd trio, together with Bethany Halliday, accompanied us throughout the evening as we performed Will's flagship jazz mass Mass in Blue, and gave the first performance in this country of his Songs of Love.